naghashzade/my-python-journey/README.md

 # my-python-journey
-I will be trying to become a python developer while having no background in programming field.
+I am trying to become a python developer while having no background in programming field.